About Me

 The Second of the Two World Wars

-Poem that makes difficult, deliberate reference to acts of brutality and suffering committed by multiple belligerents in WWII to underscore the universality of its horror.
+Poem that engages directly with acts of brutality across multiple belligerents in World War II to underscore the universality of its horror.

 “Never, Never, Never” and the Girl on the Left: Bernadette Devlin and Ian Paisley With Media as Judge and Jury

-Research paper analyzing how the media shaped public opinion during the Troubles.
+Research paper analyzing how media framing shaped public perception during the Troubles in Northern Ireland.